What is a Howler?

 Type 7.
 Cuteness

-This seventh kind of howler is not really a blunder at all.
-Rather, it is a cute or amusing way of expressing matters:
+This seventh kind of Howler is not a blunder at all.
+Instead, it is an amusing way of expressing matters:

-- A sob is when a feller don’t mean to cry and it bursts out all by itself.
+- A sob is when a feller doesn’t mean to cry, and it bursts out all by itself.

-- A fan is a thing to brush the warm off you with.
+- A fan is a thing that brushes the warmth off.

 - Dust is mud with the juice squeezed out.

-You can see from this list that the causes of howlers vary.
-Sometimes, a howler is due to poor spelling, sometimes to poor hearing, and sometimes for other reasons.
-The source of the humour in howlers also varies.
-Sometimes, you might be laughing at the perpetrator of the howler.
-At other times, the stimilus for laughter comes from something else (a topic to be explored more fully in a separate article).
-The funniest howlers happen when the misunderstanding, understatement, or other cause, conveys some truth.
+You can see from this list that the causes of Howlers vary.
+Sometimes, a Howler is due to poor spelling, sometimes to poor hearing, and sometimes for other reasons.
+The source of the humour in Howlers also varies.
+Sometimes, you might be laughing at the perpetrator of the Howler.
+At other times, the stimulus for laughter comes from something else (a topic to be explored more fully in a separate article).
+The funniest Howlers happen when the misunderstanding, understatement, or other cause, conveys some truth.

-The humour in a howler depends on the reader or hearer possessing relevant knowledge.
-For example, to understand the humour in the Winston Churchill “v-sign” quote, you need to be able to picture the gesture that the maker of the howler had in mind: Winston Churchill’s v-sign started as two fingers pointing skyward with palms facing in; but when he discovered the gesture was offensive to the working class, Churchill changed the gesture to palms facing out.
-Above all, the humour in a howler must be unconscious.
+The humour in a Howler depends on the reader or listener possessing relevant knowledge.
+For example, to understand the humour in the Winston Churchill “v-sign” quote, you need to picture the gesture that the maker of the Howler had in mind.
+Winston Churchill’s v-sign started as two fingers pointing skyward with palms facing in.
+When he discovered the gesture was offensive to the working class, Churchill changed the gesture to palms facing out.
+Above all, the humour in a Howler must be unconscious.
 The humour cannot be deliberate or concocted.

-Howlers can be on lots of different topics, enough for compilers to dedicate whole books of howlers to howlers on discrete subjects, such as religion and geology.
+Howlers can be on many different topics, enough for compilers to dedicate whole books of Howlers on discrete subjects, such as religion and geology.